benlau/jscaffold/README.md

 JScaffold
 =========

-JScaffold is a library for building user interface in Jupyter quickly.
-And it could manipulate configuration from .env and json files.
+JScaffold is a library for quickly building user interfaces in Jupyter to manipulate configuration from differnt sources (e.g .env, json) and run shell script or callback.

 This project is still under development.
-Use it as your own risk.
+Use it at your own risk.

 **Features:**